School of Architecture

 Course objective: this course aims to survey research method in various areas of architecture.

 Course content: the content includes: how to choose a research topic, how to make a research plan, how to carry out the research, how to write and review scientific research papers, how to use different kinds of research tools and how to present research.
 This course will mainly base on lectures, combine with group discussions and students’ presentations, integrating homework and literature review.

 Course organization format and teaching method: lecture, interaction with students, students presentation commented by the teacher.

 Teaching Materials included: 1) ppt series by Kang 2) Five scientific papers for students to review

 Course assessment: (1) Research proposal (individual) (2) Review of scientific paper (group)

 Course objective: how do designers think?
 What makes a designer creative and successful?
 In the field of design studies, research on the cognitive phenomena occurring during the design processes is ongoing in order to answer these questions.

-Course content: this advanced level of course will introduce all the current theories developed in this field.
+Course content: this advanced level, of course, will introduce all the current theories developed in this field.
 The factors driving the design processes that generate design solutions will be explored.
 The products of design cognition shown in style and creativity will be covered in some detail as well.
-All these phenomena of design cognition, individual style, design creativity, and the new area of user centered design; will be explored through a number of case studies.
+All these phenomena of design cognition, individual style, design creativity, and the new area of user-centred design; will be explored through a number of case studies.

 Course assessment: (1) A few of in-class exercises (20 points) (2)Final project (80 points)